Bupa Hospital Health Cover

 What hospital plans does Bupa have?

-- Top Hospital with Pregnancy.
-This includes most medically-necessary treatments you'd receive in a hospital including pregnancy, assisted reproductive services and weight loss surgery.
+- Gold Hospital.
+This covers all 38 treatments required for a gold level policy including pregnancy, assisted reproductive services and weight loss surgery.

 What are the costs?